 We are a group with extensive educational experience spanning multiple subjects (mathematics, art, medicine, coding and EAL) and multiple modalities (tutoring, lecturing, training, course design, asynchronous learning system design, podcasting, manual/textbook authorship, critical analysis and mentorship).

-The founder of the Institute for Enquiring Minds is Dr Andrew Jacobs.
-Having trained as a theoretical physicist at St. Andrews and Cambridge Universities, Andrew worked for a few years as an academic before becoming a quant for Deutsche Bank in London (2000-2012).
-After leaving London, Andrew and his family were based in Munich, where he successfully piloted a small-scale version of The Institute before settling here in Melbourne.
+Dr Andrew Jacobs – the founder.
+Andrew holds a PhD in theoretical physics and worked as an academic mathematician before becoming a quant for Deutsche Bank in London (2000-2012).
+After leaving London, Andrew and his family were based in Munich, where he successfully piloted a version of The Institute before settling here in Melbourne.
 Andrew has a broad range of educational experience including university and high school teaching as well as one-on-one tutoring from primary school to undergraduate university level.

 Ruth Höflich – a visual artist born in Germany now based in Melbourne.
 Ruth holds a BA (Hons.) from the Slade School of Five Art, London and MFA from Bard College, New York.
 Her work includes photography, video and print.
 Ruth frequently engages in collaborative and curatorial projects and has worked on the committee of several artist-run initiatives both in the UK and Germany.
 She has exhibited internationally and was awarded the Emerging Artist Prize of the City of Munich in 2016.